seandlg/repetition-works/index.md

 1. I choose to believe in myself, and my power to change the neurological structure of my brain for the better.
 1. Self Repetition Therapy is backed by scientific evidence, and it works.

 Congratulations for coming this far!
 Now, take a moment to note how you feel.
 You might be feeling awkward, because certain cultures condemn talking to oneself out loud.
 You might also be feeling skeptical of, or even uneasy about what you have just read.
 If that is the case, there is a high chance you are experiencing [cognitive dissonance](https://en.wikipedia.org/wiki/Cognitive_dissonance).
-It is the unpleasant feeling we get when we encounter something that contradicts our current beliefs.
+It is the unpleasant feeling we get when we do or encounter something that contradicts our current beliefs.
 You can assure yourself about the scientific quality of these statements by taking a look at the following references:

 > <a href="https://pubmed.ncbi.nlm.nih.gov/18230848/" target="_blank">Kleim JA, Jones TA, *Principles of experience-dependent neural plasticity: implications for rehabilitation after brain damage*, J Speech Lang Hear Res.
 2008 Feb; 51(1):225-39</a>
 >